Masked Face Recognition: Human vs. Machine: Related works

 \section{Related works}

-Several operational challenges encounter the deployment of face recognition solutions.
-Issues related to attacks on face recognition systems are considered the most important of these challenges and thus receives most of the research attention.
-Such attacks can be morphing attacks \cite{DBLP:conf/icb/DamerSZWTKK19}, presentation attacks (spoofing) \cite{DBLP:conf/bmvc/DamerD16}, , or different unconventional attacks \cite{DBLP:conf/btas/DamerWBBT0K18}.
-However, face recognition deployability is also affected by factors related to the biometric sample capture and presentation, including face occlusions.
+Several operational challenges encounter the deployment of FR solutions.
+Issues related to attacks on FR systems are considered the most important of these challenges and thus receives most of the research attention.
+Such attacks can be morphing attacks \cite{DBLP:conf/icb/DamerSZWTKK19}, presentation attacks (spoofing) \cite{DBLP:conf/bmvc/DamerD16}, or different unconventional attacks \cite{DBLP:conf/btas/DamerWBBT0K18}.
+However, FR deployability is also affected by factors related to the biometric sample capture and presentation, including face occlusions.
 Occluded faces detection is a widely-studied challenge in the domain of computer vision \cite{DBLP:conf/eccv/OpitzWPPB16,DBLP:conf/cvpr/GeLYL17}.
 A study by Optiz et al. \cite{DBLP:conf/eccv/OpitzWPPB16} is a clear example of that, as they targeted the accurate detection of occluded faces by presenting a solution based on a novel grid loss.
-Ge et al. \cite{DBLP:conf/cvpr/GeLYL17} focused on detecting faces (not face recognition) with mask occlusions in in-the-wild scenarios.
+Ge et al. \cite{DBLP:conf/cvpr/GeLYL17} focused on detecting faces (not FR) with mask occlusions in in-the-wild scenarios.
 Their research included face-covering objects in a wider perspective rather than facial masks worn for medical or hygiene reasons.
-Such studies are highly relevant to face recognition because the detection of faces (while wearing masks) is an essential pre-processing step where face recognition systems might fail, as will be shown later by our experiments.
+Such studies are highly relevant to FR because the detection of faces (while wearing masks) is an essential pre-processing step where FR systems might fail, as will be shown later by our experiments.